AdobeDocs/experience-manager-cloud-service.fr-FR/help/sites-cloud/integrating/integration-adobe-target-ims.md

 >
 >For legacy purposes, you can also enter different values in the Tenant ID and the Client Code fields.

-In both cases, be aware that:
+In both cases, note the following:

 * By default, the Client Code (if added first) will also be automatically copied into the Tenant ID field.
 * You have the option to change the default Tenant ID set.